Develop and Sell a Successful New Electronic Product Without a Big Team, Big Investors or Big Risk!

 Option #1: If you share your design in the community area of the Academy you will get a high-level review by at least one engineer, likely by multiple engineers.
 Keep in mind this will require you to share your design so other members can see it, and private design reviews are not included in the subscription.
 This level of design review will only typically highlight any major design issues.

 Option #2: For a more thorough design review (including checking all of the potential minor issues) we offer paid design reviews starting at $399 on the Predictable Designs website.
-However, members of the Academy Standard tier get a 10% discount on all design reviews, and members of the Premium tier get a 50% discount.
+However, members of the Academy Standard plan get a 10% discount on all design reviews, and members of the Private plan get a 50% discount.

 I'm an engineer that wants to learn more about product development, but I don't have my own product.
 Is the Hardware Academy right for me?